bump-sh/github-action/README.md

         uses: bump-sh/github-action@0.2
         with:
           id: <BUMP_DOC_ID>
-          token: <BUMP_DOC_TOKEN>
+          token: ${{secrets.BUMP_TOKEN}}
           file: doc/api-documentation.yml
 ```

 Important: [actions/checkout](https://github.com/actions/checkout) has to be called **before this action**.

 ## Inputs

 * `id` (required): Documentation id.
 Can be found in the documentation settings on https://bump.sh

+* `token` (required): Do not add your documentation token here, but create an [encrypted secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) that holds your documentation token.

-* `token` (required): Documentation token.
-Can be found in the documentation settings on https://bump.sh.
-We recommend to use an [encrypted secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets).
+  * Your documentation token can be found in the documentation settings on https://bump.sh.
+  * In your GitHub repository, click Settings, and then Secrets.
+  * Click the button "New repository secret" and add your bump token.
+In the above example, the secret is called BUMP_TOKEN).

 * `file`: Relative path to the documentation file.
 Default: `api-contract.yml`.